 coinscan

-What is Delegated Proof-of Stake (dPOS)?
+What is a Delegated Proof-of Stake (dPOS)?

 Delegated Proof-of-Stake (DPoS) is a consensus mechanism used in some blockchain networks to validate transactions and create new blocks.
 It is a variation of the Proof-of-Stake (PoS) consensus mechanism and was first introduced in 2014 as a way to address some of the limitations of PoS.